Wordos

 The Wordos is a writing workshop based in Eugene, Oregon, United States.
 Its members meet once a week to critique stories and discuss the art, craft, and business of writing.
-It is a long-running speculative fiction critique group, and has a high concentration of published authors.
+It is a long running speculative fiction critique group and has a high concentration of published authors.
 However, having prior publishing credits is not a prerequisite to joining.
 The group has produced winners of the Galaxy Press international Writers of the Future contest six years in a row.

 The group promotes itself as a means to help writers produce fiction of salable quality, and to continually improve their writing abilities.
 The workshop's primary focus is on short speculative fiction, but members have had fiction of other lengths and genres critiqued.

 History

 Founded in 1987, "The Wordos" was originally called "The Eugene Professional Writers Workshops, Inc." The name was changed in 1995, to make it "shorter and friendlier."
+The name was suggested by someone and it stuck.
+The term infers people who work with words and in the writing world, has come to mean, "someone to keep an eye on".
 They kept the original name for business purposes, however.
 The group meets weekly in a local bookstore.